-As the weather heats up and more children and families head to pools and beaches, HSHS St. Joseph’s Hospital Breese always wants to remind parents and caregivers to keep an eye on their kids and actively supervise them when they are in and around water.
+As the weather heats up and more children and families head to pools and beaches, HSHS Good Shepherd wants to remind parents and caregivers to always keep an eye on their kids and actively supervise them when they are in and around water.

-“A drowning child cannot cry or shout for help so simply being near your child doesn’t always help,” said Dr. Delwin Merchant, emergency medicine physician and medical director of HSHS St. Joseph’s Hospital’s emergency department.
-“Whether it’s a trip to the beach or a dip in a backyard pool, you can ensure that swimming is as safe as it is fun by following a few basic safety tips starting with keeping your eyes on your kids at all times.”
+HSHS Good Shepherd medical experts reminds everyone that a drowning child cannot cry or shout for help so simply being near your child doesn’t always help.
+You can ensure that swimming is as safe as it is fun by following a few basic safety tips starting with keeping your eyes on your kids at all times.

-Studies show that although 90% of parents say they supervise their children while swimming, many acknowledge that they engage in other distracting activities at the same time such as talking, eating, reading or taking care of another child.
-Even a near-drowning incident can have lifelong consequences.
-Kids who survive a near-drowning may have brain damage, and after four to six minutes under water the damage is usually irreversible.
+Studies show that while a majority of parents say they supervise their children while swimming, many acknowledge they engage in other distracting activities at the same time, such as scrolling on their smartphone, talking, eating, reading or taking care of another child.
+A near-drowning incident can also have lifelong consequences.
+Kids who survive a near-drowning may have brain damage that may result in long-term disabilities such as memory problems, learning disabilities and permanent loss of basic functioning.
+Even after just four to six minutes under water, the damage is usually irreversible.

-The hospital recommends the following five tips to keep kids safe in and around water:
+The hospital recommends the following tips to keep kids safe in and around water:

-Give kids your undivided attention.
-Actively supervise children in and around water, without distraction.
+- Give kids your undivided attention.
+Actively supervise children in and around water, without any distractions.

-Teach kids not to swim alone – buddy up.
-Whether you’re swimming in a backyard pool or in a lake, teach children to swim with an adult.
+- Teach kids not to swim alone – buddy up.
+Whether you’re swimming in a community pool, backyard pool or in a lake, teach children to swim with an adult.
 Older, more experienced swimmers should still swim with a partner every time.
-From the first time your kids swim, teach children to never go near or in water without an adult present.
+From the first time your kids swim, teach children to never go near or in water without an adult with them.

-Learn CPR.
-We know you have a million things to do but learning CPR should be on the top of the list.
+- Learn CPR.
+While you may be busy with a million things to do, learning cardiopulmonary resuscitation (CPR) should be on the top of the list.
 It will give you tremendous peace of mind – and the more peace of mind you have as a parent, the better.

-Be extra careful around pool drains.
-Educate your children about the dangers of drain entanglement and entrapment and teach them to never play or swim near drains or suction outlets.
+- Be extra careful around pool drains.
+Teach your children about the dangers of drain entanglement and entrapment and teach them to never play or swim near drains or suction outlets.